2017 Los Angeles Chargers season: Transition to Los Angeles

 On January 2, 2017, Chargers' head coach Mike McCoy was fired along with the majority of his coaching staff.
 On January 12, 2017, Chargers' owner Dean Spanos announced during a press conference the decision to immediately return the San Diego Chargers to Los Angeles.
 Spanos had a deadline of January 17, 2017, to decide if he wanted to return the team to Los Angeles.
 The Chargers were chosen by the league in 2016 as the second team to be allowed to relocate to Los Angeles with the Los Angeles Rams and play at SoFi Stadium in Inglewood, California.
-Until the new stadium was compleated in 2020, the Chargers played the 2017, 2018, and 2019 seasons at the StubHub Center in Carson, California.
+Until the new stadium was completed in 2020, the Chargers played the 2017, 2018, and 2019 seasons at the StubHub Center in Carson, California.

 The Chargers transitioned from San Diego to new headquarters in the Los Angeles area throughout the offseason, although social and fan reaction was overwhelmingly negative.
 The team held their mini-camp in San Diego, with the final day on the field at the old practice field coming on June 15.
 Former players James Lofton, Nick Hardwick and Jacques Cesaire showed up on the final day, as did fans.

 Trucks moved equipment up the road after the final practice.
 Front office people continued to work in San Diego until the team's lease expired later in the summer then the team completely moved to their new headquarters in Costa Mesa, California.